avdgaag/rpub/README.md

     toc: true

+Note that Rpub always generates the ePub table of contents for you -- that is, the machine-readable references to chapter titles.
+This settings only controls the human-readable table of contents as a page in the book.

 #### Custom layout and styles

 When you compile a set of Markdown files to an ePub file, rpub uses a default